mark-watson/Racket-AI-book/manuscript/lightpanda.md

 ## The Main API Function

-The central function combines everything:
+The central function constructs the command line arguments list and invokes the helper:

 ```racket
 (define (fetch-url url